Biopsy - polyps

 What Abnormal Results Mean

 Cancer cells are present and may be a sign of a cancerous tumor.
 Further tests may be needed.
-Often, the polyp may be removed.
+Often, the polyp may need more treatment to ensure it is completely removed.

 - Hole (perforation) in organ

 Bachert C, Calus L, Gevaert P. Rhinosinusitis and nasal polyps.
 In: Adkinson NF, Bochner BS, Burks AW, et al, eds.
 Middleton's Allergy: Principles and Practice.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 43.

 Carlson SM, Goldberg J, Lentz GM.
 Endoscopy: hysteroscopy and laparoscopy: indications, contraindications, and complications.
 In: Lobo RA, Gershenson DM, Lentz GM, Valea FA, eds.
 Comprehensive Gynecology.
 7th ed.
 Philadelphia, PA: Elsevier; 2017:chap 10.

 Samlan RA, Kunduk M. Visualization of the larynx.
 In: Flint PW, Haughey BH, Lund V, et al, eds.
 Cummings Otolaryngology: Head and Neck Surgery.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2015:chap 55.